noahehall/theBookOfNoah/0legacy/intellij.md

     - workflows you should get use to
       - using git from the GUI
       - reliance on boilerplate code generation (snippets)
+        - topbar >
+          - file
+            - project structure
+            - new
+              - module: create a `com.modulename`
-        - topbar > code >
+          - code >
-          - generally get in a long term relationship with the code menu
             - generate
             - reformat code|file
+            - inspect code (under analyze in some intellij versions)
+      - project dir window > right click on something
+        - find usages
+        - new (class|interface|blah)
+        - refactor

 ## intellij community